0mkarBhosale07/codedamn-hacktoberfest-2023/README.md

 d1 ➔ Represents the Blue (B) component in the hexadecimal color system.
 For testing the code you've written the function should be exported, do not change the default export of the function.

 # Day 3: React Counter Bug

 Sam is learning React and wanted to create a counter that when clicked on a button increments 3 times.
 The code written by Sam has been shared with you.

 Help Sam figure out why the code only increments by one count instead of 3.

+# Day 4: Jokes API

+José is trying to make the people who visit their blog page laugh a little, so he's attempting to use a Jokes API to fetch a random joke and display it in the sidebar of his blog.

+However, he seems to have hit a roadblock, can you help him debug why he's unable to receive a proper resonse from the Jokes API

+The API link used in the getJoke() function is https://official-joke-api.appspot.com/random_joke

+Here is a sample response from the api

+{
+"type": "general",
+"setup": "What do you get when you cross a rabbit with a water hose?", "punchline": "Hare spray.",
+"id": 234
+}
+The getJoke() function should return an object with properties setup and punchline to be shown to visitors on the blog.

+To complete this challenge you should be familar with the basics of axios which is used here for fetching the joke data.

+Make sure that you return a proper object without adding any additional properties to the return type of this function